Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Limitations and Future Scopes

 Another primary limitation stems from the information loss associated with approximating 3D volumes from 2D projections.
-While this segmentation approach offers computational benefits, it can obscure subtle fracture patterns that are only visible with full volumetric context.
-This challenge is particularly evident with the C1 (atlas) and C2 (axis) vertebrae, where their anatomical structures can overlap in projections, potentially confounding their distinct features.
-Furthermore, our model's reliance on 15 equally spaced slices may be suboptimal; since fracture information is not uniformly distributed, this rigid sampling strategy might not fully capture patient-specific anatomical diversity or varying injury severity.
+While this segmentation approach offers dimensionality reduction at the segmentation stage, it can obscure subtle fracture patterns that are only visible with full volumetric context.
+This challenge is particularly evident with the C1 (atlas) and C2 (axis) vertebrae, whose anatomical structures can overlap in projections and potentially confound their distinct features.
+Closely related anatomical variants pose an additional, untested challenge, since cases in which adjacent vertebrae are fused or ankylosed and effectively behave as a single bone, as occurs with bridging osteophytes or ankylosing conditions, were not specifically evaluated and may impede per-vertebra separation in the projection domain.
+Furthermore, our model's reliance on 15 equally spaced slices may be suboptimal, since fracture information is not uniformly distributed and this rigid sampling strategy might not fully capture patient-specific anatomical diversity or varying injury severity.
 On a functional level, our pipeline identifies which vertebrae are fractured but does not localize the exact fracture site within the bone.
-Finally, from an implementation standpoint, the multi-stage design creates a risk of error propagation, a sensitivity heightened by the limited ground truth data available for only 87 patients.
-Moreover, the computational efficiency gained from our core projection method is partially offset by the computational overhead introduced by our necessary score-fusion and transformer-based models.
+From an implementation standpoint, the multi-stage design creates a risk of error propagation, a sensitivity heightened by the limited ground truth segmentation data available for only 87 patients.
+Moreover, the computational efficiency gained from our core projection method is realized at the segmentation stage and is partially offset by the overhead introduced by the score-fusion and transformer-based classification models.